REWARDS (Reading)

 Program Description

-"The REWARDS program is a powerful research-based short term and specialized program for adolescent students in grades 4–12 who struggle reading long multisyllabic words and comprehending content area text.
-With explicit, systemic, teacher-led instruction, this intervention gives students new skills to unlock grade-level content area text."
+"The REWARDS family is a powerful research-validated, short-term, and specialized program for adolescent students in grades 4–12 who struggle reading long, multisyllabic words and comprehending content-area text.
+With explicit, systemic, teacher-led instruction, this intervention gives students new skills to unlock grade-level, content-area text."

 Visit Program WebsiteCost